nf-core/drop/README.md

 ## License notice

-OUTRIDER and FRASER are released under CC-BY-NC 4.0, meaning a license is requiredfor any commercial use.
+OUTRIDER and FRASER are released under CC-BY-NC 4.0, meaning a license is required for any commercial use.
 If you intend to use the aberrant expression and aberrant splicing modules for commercial purposes, please contact the authors: Julien Gagneur (gagneur [at] in.tum.de), Christian Mertes (mertes [at] in.tum.de), and Vicente Yepez (yepez [at] in.tum.de).

 ## Credits